 Awards and recognition

 Pricing varies depending on whether you’re having upper, lower, or combined blepharoplasty.
-At South Florida Center, eyelid surgery starts at $1,999 (excluding anesthesia and surgeon fees).
-A personalized quote is provided during the consultation process.
+At South Florida Center, eyelid surgery in Fort Lauderdale starts at $1,999 (excluding anesthesia and surgeon fees).
+Your coordinator will be in touch with final pricing once your surgical plan is finalized after your virtual consultation with your surgeon.

 915 Middle River Dr. #213